wp-plugins/codepeople-post-map/readme.txt

 *   Display a bubble by default: display  a bubble opened by default.
 *   Display map in post / page: When the Google maps are inserted in a post you can select whether to display the Google maps or display an icon, which displays the map, when pressed (if the Google maps are inserted into a template that allows multiple posts, this option does not apply)
 *   Options: This setting allows you to select which map controls should be available.
-*	Display the Panoramio layer: Displays a new layer on map with images published in Panoramio (available only in the premium version of plugin)
 *	Display a bundle of points in the same area, like a cluster: Allows grouping multiple points in a cluster (available only in the premium version of plugin)
 *	Display Featured Image by default: Displays the Featured Image in posts and pages in the infowindows, if the points don't have associated an image.
 *	Display the user's location: Displays a marker with the location of user that is visiting the webpage (available only in the premium version of plugin)